Equations defining probability tree models: An implicit characterisation of staged trees

 \begin{theorem} Let $\treemodel$ be a staged tree model represented by a tree $\T=(V,E)$ with $n$ root-to-leaf paths and with associated ideal of model invariants $I_{\T}$.
 Then $\treemodel=\var(I_{\T})\cap\Delta_{n-1}^\circ$. \end{theorem}

-Thus staged tree models can either be directly specified using a staged tree representation---and hence an explicit parametrisation---or implicitly using a collection of polynomial equations as above.
+Thus staged tree models can either be directly specified using a staged tree representation---and hence an explicit parametrisation---or implicitly using the generators of the ideal of model invariants as above.
 We discuss the implications of this result for statistical inference below and will then in the subsequent section move on to analysing its geometric properties.